 At Gallaudet's 145th Annual Commencement on Friday, May 15, 2015, Dr. Vincent G. Cerf, Vice President and Chief Internet Evangelist for Google, Inc., was awarded the degree of Doctor of Humane Letters, honoris causa.
 Dr. Douglas Watson, professor of Rehabilitation Education and Research Rehabilitation, Human Resources, and Communication Disorders at the University of Arkansas, received the degree of Doctor of Humane Letters, honoris causa.
 Dr. Catherine Anderson and Dr. William J. A. Marshall were named Professor Emeriti by the Board of Trustees.

-A list of all past honorary degree recipients is at http://www.gallaudet.edu/Academic_Affairs/Honorary_Degrees.html.
+A list of all past honorary degree recipients recipients is at

 Criteria for Honorary Degree Nominations

 In July 2010, the Gallaudet University Board of Trustees adopted new standards and procedures for the award of honorary degrees.
 These standards and procedures are available here.
-One of the major changes is that nominations for honorary degrees will be accepted on an ongoing basis.
-Beginning with nominations for awards in May 2013, nominations received by the announced deadline date will be considered during the February Board meeting of the following year for awards to be given in May of the following year, i.e., 15 months in advance.
+Nominations are accepted on an ongoing basis.
+Nominations received by the deadline date, endorsed by the Faculty Committee on Honorary Degrees, and recommended through the Office of the Provost to the President will be submitted to the Board of Trustees ahead of their February Board meeting to be given in May of the following year, i.e., 15 months in advance.

 Each nominee must meet one or more of the following criteria: